vingerha/ha-gtfs-rt-v2/README.md

 ## Finding Feeds

-[Transit Feeds](https://transitfeeds.com) is a fairly good source for realtime gtfs feeds.
-Search for your city, and then look for a feed that is tagged with 'GTFS-RealTime'.
-There should be an 'official url' in the side bar that you can use.
-Routes and stops can be found by clicking on the regular gtfs feed, and finding the id for the stop you are interested in.
-Please feel free to message me or open an issue if you find other good sources.
+[The Mobility Database](https://database.mobilitydata.org/) is a good source for realtime gtfs feeds.
+Though the database is currently lacking a web interface, you can filter the [csv](https://bit.ly/catalogs-csv) on gtfs-rt in the data_type column and then further by location in order to find gtfs-rt feeds near you.

 GTFS providers should also publish a zip file containing static data, including route and stop information.
+The same CSV file should contain a link to the static ZIP file.
 For example [Translink SEQ ZIP](https://gtfsrt.api.translink.com.au/GTFS/SEQ_GTFS.zip).
-The route and stop ids you need to configure the realtime feed in HA are provided in this file.
+The route and stop IDs you need to configure the realtime feed in Home Assistant configuration are provided in this file.

 ## Troubleshooting

-As it can be time-consuming doing trouble shooting in Home Assistant a test.py script is provided that is almost identical code but can be run in any python 3 environment.
-It uses an input yaml file that is in the same format as the configuration file used in Home Assistant, making it quick and easily test many different GTFS-RT providers, routes and stop configurations (see test_translink.yaml for an example).
+As it can be time-consuming performing troubleshooting in Home Assistant, a test.py script is provided that is almost identical code but can be run in any python3 environment.
+It uses an input yaml file that is in the same format as the configuration file used in Home Assistant, making it quick and easy to test many different GTFS-RT providers, routes and stop configurations (see test_translink.yaml for an example).
 The output can optionally be redirected to a text file.

 Usage:
 ```